lcdporto/warehouse-locator/README.md

 This system is connected via WiFi to a MQTT broker and is able to receive commands to light up any given set of LEDs.

-# Firmware

-The firmware was developed using PlatformIO which can be found on the ```firmware``` folder and used according to the [the official documentation.](https://docs.platformio.org/en/stable/core/quickstart.html)

 ## Server
 The server is simply a MQTT broker.
 To setup the server you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).